Skip to content

 The BSN-DNP nurse anesthesia program is 36 months.

-No. The program has transitioned to the doctorate as the entry into practice degree.
+No. The program transitioned to the doctorate degree.

 No. The BSN-DNP nurse anesthesia program is full time.

 The program is structured into two phases.
-The first phase is front-loaded meaning that the first two semesters include foundational coursework.
-Students prepare for clinical emersion during the 3rd semester (simulation) followed by full clinical immersion during the 4th semester (see trajectory).
+The first phase is front-loaded with foundational coursework.
+Students prepare for clinical immersion during the 3rd semester (simulation) followed by full clinical immersion during the 4th semester.

-Students who are accepted into the program may submit a request to determine if course work from another graduate program meets the program requirements.
-The university and college has limitations on the number and type of credits that can be transferred.
+Students who are accepted into the program may request transfer credit review.
+The university and college have limitations on what credits can transfer.

-The number of days spent on campus varies by semester.
-Students are typically on campus 1-2 days per week.
-Several of the core classes are delivered on-line.
+Students are typically on campus 1-2 days per week depending on the semester.
+Several core classes are online.

-Some students are able to work part-time or per diem during the first two or three semesters of the program.
+Some students work part-time or per diem during the first two or three semesters of the program.

-Students in the program will rotate through clinical sites to gain exposure to a variety of types of anesthetics, populations and procedures.
-Affiliate clinical sites are continuously assessed and being added.
-We currently have 18 affiliate clinical sites.
+Students rotate through a variety of clinical sites to gain exposure to different anesthetics, populations, and procedures.
+Currently there are 18 affiliate clinical sites.

 Financial

-No. It is recommended that you not relocate (unless relocating from out of state).
-Students are on campus only 1 day per week (most semesters) and most clinical sites are located in larger metropolitan areas.
+No. Unless relocating from out of state, relocation is not necessary.
+Students are on campus 1 day per week and most clinical sites are in metropolitan areas.

 The MSU NA students are admitted under a block tuition model.
 This means that the cost of your 3 years is set and not subject to tuition increases.
 The admissions coordinator can direct you to current tuition costs.